Mbessing/AI-Design-Toolbox/content/_index.md

 * What will be the difference between a student using generative AI and one that doesn't?

-* Consider to which degree generative AI is part of your course/teaching.
+* Consider to which degree generative AI is (or will be) part of your course in teaching and assignments during the course.

 * Do you allow students to use generative AI in similar ways at the evaluation (exam or project hand-in)?

   * If NOT, how do you train the students to the evaluation/exam situation?

   * If you DO, but the use of generative AI needs to be limited, how will you ensure or check that students cannot use generative AI when not intended?

     * Do you need a pen-and-paper only exam (a strongly limited environment that would prevent students from running e.g. a large language model on their own computer is not currently available)

     * If not planning for a closed-book exam, what will the students be able to bring themselves (books, notes, ...)?
       Will students then have to buy books instead of relying on electronic books?

     * Should some material be made available in print to the students, if they are limited in access to electronic resources?
       This could be e.g., a compendium or "cheat-sheet".

     * Should the evaluation be divided into multiple parts, where some parts allow the use of generative AI and others don't

 * If students are allowed to use generative AI more broadly for preparing the evaluation material (project report) or exam: